SixLabors/docs/articles/imagesharp.drawing/index.md

 ImageSharp.Drawing is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp.Drawing/blob/main/LICENSE).
 See https://sixlabors.com/pricing for commercial licensing details.

 >[!IMPORTANT]
 >Starting with ImageSharp.Drawing 3.0.0, projects that directly depend on ImageSharp.Drawing require a valid Six Labors license at build time.
-Add `sixlabors.lic` to your repository root, set `SixLaborsLicenseFile`, or set `SixLaborsLicenseKey`.
 This enforcement applies to direct dependencies only.
 See [License Enforcement Changes and a New Subscription Tier](https://sixlabors.com/posts/licence-enforcement-changes/) for details.

 ### Installation